loic-sharma/BaGet/docs/configuration.md

 The conenction string format for each database engine is slightly different, a handy resource that can help figure the correct connection string out is available at [ConnectionStrings.com](https://www.connectionstrings.com/).

-You may chonfigure the chosen database engine either using environment variables or by editing the `appsettings.json` file:
+You may configure the chosen database engine either using environment variables or by editing the `appsettings.json` file:

 ### Environment Variables